Philadelphia English

-Philadelphia English is a variety or dialect of American English native to Philadelphia and extending into Philadelphia's metropolitan area throughout the Delaware Valley, including southeastern Pennsylvania, counties of northern Delaware (especially New Castle and Kent), the northern Eastern Shore of Maryland, and all of South Jersey, with the dialect being spoken in cities such as Wilmington, Atlantic City, Camden, Vineland, and Dover.
-Philadelphia English is one of the best-studied types of English, as Philadelphia's University of Pennsylvania is the home institution of pioneering sociolinguist William Labov.
-Philadelphia English shares certain features with New York City English and Midland American English, although it remains a distinct dialect of its own.
-Baltimore English is a closely related dialect, which exists on a geographic continuum with Philadelphia English and is prevalent in nearby Baltimore and its metropolitan area.
-Philadelphia and Baltimore accents together constitute what Labov describes as a single "Mid-Atlantic" regional dialect.
+Philadelphia English or Delaware Valley English is a variety or dialect of American English native to Philadelphia and extending throughout the city's metropolitan area, including southeastern Pennsylvania, South Jersey, counties of northern Delaware (especially New Castle and Kent), and the north Eastern Shore of Maryland.
+The dialect is also spoken in such cities as Camden, Wilmington, Reading, Vineland, Atlantic City, and Dover.
+Philadelphia English is one of the best-studied varieties of English, as Philadelphia's University of Pennsylvania was the home institution of pioneering sociolinguist William Labov.
+Philadelphia English shares certain features with New York City English and Midland American English.
+Philadelphia and Baltimore accents fall under what Labov described as a single Mid-Atlantic dialect, encompassing the middle of the Mid-Atlantic region of the United States.

-According to linguist Barbara Johnstone, migration patterns and geography affected the dialect's development, which was especially influenced by immigrants from Northern England, Scotland, and Northern Ireland.
-Today, an especially marked or "heavier" Philadelphia accent is most commonly found in working-class neighborhoods throughout the area, especially in Irish-American and Italian-American working-class neighborhoods, though the accent and dialect is prevalent and prominent to varying degrees throughout the entire region.
+According to linguist Barbara Johnstone, migration patterns and geography affected the dialect's development, which was influenced by immigrants from Northern England, Scotland, and Northern Ireland.
+Today, a marked or "heavier" Philadelphia accent is most commonly found in Irish-American and Italian-American working-class neighborhoods, though the accent is found throughout the Delaware Valley in all socioeconomic levels.